-On October 22, 1850, Gustav T. Fechner (1801-1887) discovered a way to measure mental events.
+On October 22, 1850, Gustav T. Fechner (1801-1887) invented experimental psychology by discovering a way to measure mental events.
 All science relies on measurement, which is nothing more than assigning numbers to observations.
 All sciences have specific methods for measuring the phenomena they study.
-However, before October 22, 1850, researchers had no objective method for measuring mental events.
+However, before October 22, 1850, psychologists had no objective method for measuring mental events.
 Fechner studied physics and human perception.
 In his research, he observed that there was not a one-to-one relation between the intensity of a stimulus and our perception of the stimulus.
-For example, imagine that a friend asks you to hold out your hand and close your eyes.
+For example, imagine a friend asks you to hold out your hand and close your eyes.
 If your friend puts a pencil on your hand, you will notice its weight.
 Now imagine your friend putting this textbook on your hand.
 You will feel the weight of the book.
 What if your friend then places the same pencil on top of the book?
 You will probably not be able to detect the additional weight.
-Why are you able to feel the weight of the pencil in one situation but not in the other?
+Why are you able to feel the weight of the pencil in one situation but not the other?

-Fechner reasoned that, by studying the relation between changes in the intensity of a stimulus (a physical event) and changes in a person's perception (a mental event), he could study how the mind works.
+Fechner reasoned that by studying the relation between changes in the intensity of a stimulus (a physical event) and changes in a person's perception (a mental event) he could study how the mind works.
 He then proceeded to conduct a series of famous experiments that we now recognize as the start of psychophysics.
-Fechner's experiments may not sound like the most exciting thing that you have learned today.
+Fechner's experiments may not sound like the most exciting thing that you learned today.
 Nevertheless, his work is very important because it caused people to recognize that it is possible to study mental events using empirical techniques.
+Soon after Fechner published his work, other researchers began to study psychological processes.
+For instance, upon reading Fechner's book, Hermann Ebbinghaus began to conduct his famous research on memory.
+It did not take long until the science of psychology became common practice.

-John B. Watson (1878-1958) is another important person in the history of research methodology.
+John B. Watson (1878-1958) is another important person in the history of psychology.
 In 1913, Watson wrote an influential paper titled "Psychology as the Behaviorist Views It."
 The paper began with the proclamation, "Psychology as the behaviorist views it is a purely objective experimental branch of natural science.
 Its theoretical goal is the prediction and control of behavior" (p.
 158).
-This statement seems obvious now, but was written at a critical moment in the history of science (Murray, 1983).
+This statement seems obvious now, but the historical relevance of Watson's paper is that he wrote his paper at a critical moment in the history of psychology, and his comments about the purpose of psychology did much to shape how psychologists now study psychological processes (Murray, 1983).

-The implications of developing a science of behavior extend well beyond psychology.
-At the start of the twentieth century, the scientific study of human behavior and cognition was a new phenomenon and scientists were searching for the best methods to conduct scientific research.
-At the time, many researchers used a procedure known as introspection.
+At the start of the twentieth century, psychology was a young science, and psychologists were searching for the best methods to conduct scientific research.
+At the time, many psychologists used a procedure known as introspection.
 Introspection means to examine or look within.
 Whenever you think about your own thinking and mental events, you are using a form of introspection.
-Try this experiment in introspection: what reactions do you have when you read the word work?
+Try this experiment in introspection: What reactions do you have when you read the word mother?
 Although introspection can be revealing, it has several shortcomings.
 Take a moment to think of a few.